thomasjiangcy/django-rest-mock/README.rst

     $ python manage.py genmockserver

+    --output: Custom output path and name, by default it will output 'index.js' in the current directory
+    --port: The port that's exposed by the ExpressJS server
+    --fixtures: Specify fixture paths - note that they must be the direct parent of where the .json fixtures are located
+    --no-minify: Flag to indicate no minification of output file, doesn't take any arguments

 Starts an ExpressJS server (it will generate an ExpressJS file if necessary)::

     $ python manage.py startmockserver

+    --file: Specify the ExpressJS file to use
+    --port: Specify the port
+    --fixtures: Specify fixture paths - note that they must be the direct parent of where the .json fixtures are located
+    --no-minify: Flag to indicate no minification of output file, doesn't take any arguments

 Syntax
 ======